 Get the Facts

-Home fires seem to be things that happen to other people – so why should you be concerned?
+Home fires seem to happen to other people – so why should you be concerned?

 - Approximately every three hours a home fire death occurs somewhere in the nation.